Lazarus Stewart: Pontiac's War and Conestoga Massacre

 In December 1763, Matthew Smith, one of the Paxton Boys, took a small scouting party to Conestoga Town to investigate the report of a "hostile Indian" being sheltered by the Susquehannock.
 Smith alleged that he saw "dozens of strange, armed Indians" and with Stewart began to assemble a more substantial force.
 Elder heard of the expedition, and sent a written message dissuading it, to no effect.
 On the morning of December 14, 1763, just before dawn, fifty armed and mounted men including Stewart descended upon Conestoga Town, killed and scalped the six Susquehannock they found there, and burned the settlement.
-While the Susquehannock were probably in communication with the Lenape and Shawnee on the frontier, the results of the Paxton Boys' attack were hardly inline with their supposed justification of harboring hostile warriors.
+While the Susquehannock were probably in communication with the Lenape and Shawnee on the frontier, the results of the Paxton Boys' attack were hardly in line with their supposed justification of harboring hostile warriors.

 Fourteen of the Susquehannock had been elsewhere when the massacre occurred, and were removed to the workhouse in Lancaster for protection.
 Stewart and Smith, asserting that one of those fourteen was a known murderer, assembled the Paxton Boys again.
 Ignoring Elder, who remonstrated with them in person, they descended upon Lancaster on December 27, 1763, and broke into the workhouse.
 Matthew Smith later claimed that the intent of the raid had been to carry off the murderer, but the Paxton Boys, butchered the fourteen unfortunate Susquehannock including women and children.
 These incidents became known as the Conestoga Massacre.

 The shocked government ordered the arrest of those who took part in the massacre, but to no avail.
 Even those who had opposed the massacres, such as Elder, refused to volunteer the names of the ringleaders to the government.
 In February 1764, the Paxton Boys marched on Philadelphia but were met at Germantown by a delegation led by Benjamin Franklin who agreed to submit their grievances to the Governor and Assembly.
 While the Paxton Boys obtained few concrete concessions, neither Stewart nor any of the other participants in the massacre were ever prosecuted for their deeds.